wp-plugins/flash-album-gallery/readme.txt

 Edit your media content the way you want: upload images, import music and video, create photo gallery, music playlists, group pictures in slideshow and add descriptions for each image, mp3 or video - GRAND FlAGallery is the smart choice when showing the best of your product or describing in brief any event.
 GRAND FlAGallery can easily beautify your site with **image gallery, mp3 player, video player, banner rotator, nivo slider or nice widgets**.
 SEO optimized, compatibility with Google Reader, FeedBerner, etc.

+* iPhone, iPad, Android, Blackberry and Desktop friendly photo gallery, SEO optimized.
+* Full-screen mobile friendly slideshow with touch controls (optional, if set PhotoSwipe library script for alternative gallery).
+* Widgets for Banner Rotator, Photo Gallery and Video Gallery.
+* Background music in gallery for desktop browsers.

 **[How to add gallery to your Wordpress site](http://mypgc.co/how-add-gallery-to-wordpress-website-or-blog)** - full HowTo guide.

 For more information read **[Review, Tutorials, FAQ](http://codeasily.com/wordpress-plugins/flag "GRAND FlAGallery Home Page")** and see demos created with "GRAND FlAGallery" WordPress Plugin.

-New version of Banner Rotator!!!
-Now it is responsive.
+Responsive Banner Rotator!
 Full support of iPhone/iPad.
 Ideal for mobile themes.
 [See demo](http://skins.mypgc.co) in the site's header.

 Music/Video Player: Each instance (player copy) can play different file.
 All instances are connected between, so as soon as one start playing the previous is stopped automatically.
 Playlists also available.

-* iPhone, iPad, Android, Blackberry and Desktop friendly photo gallery, SEO optimized.
-* Full-screen mobile friendly slideshow with touch controls (optional, if set PhotoSwipe library script for alternative gallery).
-* Widgets for Banner Rotator, Photo Gallery and Video Gallery.

-Added: GRAND Pages - Full Window Gallery Template.
-Now you can display your image gallery in full window separate page (gallery template).
+GRAND Pages - Full Window Gallery Template.
+You can display your image gallery in full window separate page (gallery template).
 [View Demo 1](http://photogallerycreator.com/flagallery/grand-pages-full-window-gallery-template/), [View Demo 2](http://photogallerycreator.com/flagallery/3d-sphere-v2-0-full-window-mode/)

 You have the opportunity to create image gallery, as separate pages.
 It looks very cool when you open image gallery, and gallery images occupies the entire page... such a large and beautiful.
 Wow!
 And there is a button with which you can go back to the previous page.
 You can also specify the name of the button and link.

+Added music playlist support in gallery skins.
+Now your visitors can listen music while watching gallery.
+[View Demo](http://photogallerycreator.com/grand-flagallery/optima/)

 Now you can see "Views" of each photo in the gallery and visitors can "Like" image and see image "Rating".